 - Address all levels of expertise: Depending on the target audience, consider whether the training’s content should accommodate varying levels of experience or proficiency.
 Create a modular structure that allows learners to engage with content based on their background and needs.

-- Include post-training support: Sometimes, training cannot be considered a one-time event—additional support is needed for the newly acquired skills to fully integrate into the organization.
+- Include post-training support: Sometimes, training can’t be considered a one-time event — additional support is needed for the newly acquired skills to fully integrate into the organization.
 Mention follow-up or refresher sessions, mentorship programs, or access to further resources as part of your proposal.

 Leveraging Digital Tools for Training Proposal Creation